 - salt and fresh-cracked black pepper, to taste

-Place chickpeas in large bowl, and add enough water to cover by 1".
-Soak chickpeas for 24 hours.
+- SOAK CHICKPEAS FOR 24 HOURS: Place dry chickpeas in a large bowl, and add enough water to cover by about 1".
 Check after 12 hours, as you may need to add more water.
-Chickpeas should triple in size.
-After 24 hours, drain
+When done, drain and set aside

-Transfer mixture to large bowl.
-Using small cookie scoop, form balls.
-I also use my hands to lightly press the balls together
+- Transfer mixture to large bowl.
+Using a 1 5/8" scoop, form Falafel.
+I also use my hands to lightly press the balls together.
+The full recipe yields 36 Falafel.

-Add oil to large skillet, about 1" up the side of the skillet, and heat to 365 degrees.
+- Add oil to large skillet, about 1/3" up the side of the skillet, and heat to 365°.
 Carefully add Falafel to oil.
 Make sure to not crowd the pan, or they won't brown properly.
-In a 12" skillet I can fit 7-8 at a time.

-Cook for 3-4 minutes per side, until golden brown.
-When brown on both sides, remove and place on paper towels to drain.
-Sprinkle with salt
+- Cook for about 3 minutes per side, until golden brown.
+Transfer to paper towels to drain, and immediately sprinkle with salt